History of Christianity: Heresies, schisms, and councils

 Regional variants of Christianity produced diverse and sometimes competing theologies.
 Ancient Christians identified any practice or doctrine which differed from apostolic tradition as heresy.
 The number of laws directed at heresy indicate it was a much higher priority than paganism for Christians of this period.

-For decades, Arianism embroiled the entire church, laity (non-clergy) and clergy alike, in arguing whether Jesus' divinity was equal to the Father's.
-The First Council of Nicaea in 325 attempted to resolve the controversy with the Nicene Creed, but some refused to accept it.
-Along the Eastern Mediterranean, where Christian factions struggled without resolution, Christian communities were weakened, affecting their long-term survival.
+For decades, Arianism embroiled the entire church, non-clergy and clergy alike, in arguing whether Jesus' divinity was of the same type as the Father's.
+The First Council of Nicaea (325) attempted to resolve the controversy with the Nicene Creed.
+Resolution went back and forth between Arians and non-Arians for the next 56 years.